Introduction

 What is the effectiveness in business?

 Effectiveness in business is about doing things right every time.
-The purpose of improving effectiveness is to make sure a business is consistently producing quality products or services of high business value every time.
-It leads to reduced rework and higher customer satisfaction, resulting in increased profit margins.
+The purpose of improving effectiveness is to ensure a business consistently produces high-quality products or services of high business value.
+It reduces rework and increases customer satisfaction, resulting in higher profit margins.
 It is achieved by improving existing business processes for quality.

 The key difference between efficiency and effectiveness is that efficiency refers to doing tasks in the most economical way possible, minimizing resources, time, and effort while maximizing output.
 Effectiveness is about achieving the desired goal, regardless of the resources.